rackerlabs/configsnap/README.md

 Records useful system state information, and compare to previous state if run with PHASE containing "post" or "rollback".

+Tested on RHEL, CentOS, Fedora and Ubuntu, but should also work on other derivatives.
+For other distros, config will be collected where the commands or file locations match RHEL or Ubuntu.

 ```
 Usage: configsnap [options]